 The CloudWatch integration in Freshservice makes it easy for you to stay on top of your AWS assets.
-You can pick specific AWS services that you want updates for, and all alarms related to them will be added as tickets in Freshservice.
+All alarms related to your AWS services will be added as tickets in Freshservice.

 1. Login to your Freshservice account as an admin.
-Then from the Admin console, click on Integrations.
+Then from the Admin console, click on Apps.

 4. In a new tab login to your AWS console.
-Go to Services> Administration & Security> IAM.
+Go to All Services> Security, Identity, & Compliance > IAM.

-10. Now you’ll get the Role ARN.
-Copy it and click Create Role.
+12. Now you’ll get the Role ARN.
+Copy it and paste it into the AWS Cloudwatch integration page on Freshservice.
+(Refer Step 3)

 The CloudWatch account is now integrated with your Freshservice account.
 Alarms in CloudWatch will be converted into tickets in Freshservice.
 To help distinguish these tickets from incidents, they are categorized as ‘alerts’.